PlaceBasedCarbonCalculator/PlaceBasedCarbonCalculator.github.io/manual/index.md

 The land ownership points can be coloured on four variables:

 1. Organisation Type: The type of organisation, not that the dataset does not contain privately owned property
 2. Geocoding Accuracy: The precision of the point on the map the most common option is Address (Green) which means the full address has been located but in some cases only the road, postcode, or region could be identified.
-These points will be futher from their correct location.
+These points will be further from their correct location.
 3. Country of Registration: Which country is the property owner based in.
 4. Tenure: Is the property title for the freehold or leasehold?